hojberg/wrench/README.md

 	});
 	app.run();

-If both route fragments are active this will result in the following url: http://myapp.com/app#list/inbox;show/312 Where "inbox" will be found in params['mailbox'] available function and "321" will be found in params['id'] available in the show function
+If both route partials are active this will result in the following url: http://myapp.com/app#list/inbox;show/312 Where "inbox" will be found in params['mailbox'] available function and "321" will be found in params['id'] available in the show function